Raiondesu/eventhoven/README.md

 **Together they add up to less than 500 Bytes (gzipped)!**

-Everithyng else is just syntax sugar and boilerplate reduction.
+Everything else is just syntax sugar and boilerplate reduction.

 <details>
 <summary>